teejay222/Machine-Learning-Projects/unsupervised-learning/kmeans-demo/README.md

-# K-means demo: Mall Customers
+# K-means demo: Customer Purchase Behaviour

 ## Goal
 Segment customers based on their annual income and spending score using **K-means clustering**.